dancanmwas74-cloud/wca-ai-tool-S11-TEAM-SKY-/README.md

 # group-project
 1. This is project of our group about car spare parts name "Spare parts hub"

-2. It composes the spare parts available and their prices.
+2. It compiles lists of available spare parts and their prices.

 3. The user sends the prompt about the spare parts we have and their price.